sankarshana98/Healthcare-Analysis-Dashboard/README.md

 - Create a new Pull Request.

 ##### Credits
-This case study is inspired by real-world scenarios and datasets commonly encountered in healthcare analytics.
-Special thanks to the creators of the original dataset used in this analysis.
+This case study was conducted with the invaluable guidance and resources provided by DataCamp, a leading platform for data science education.
+Special thanks to DataCamp for their support in creating this insightful analysis.